-Violence with injury includes offences classifications such as attempted murder, assault with intent to cause serious harm and assault with injury.
-The largest volume of offences is seen in assault with injury, for example assault occasioning actual bodily harm (AOABH).
+Violence with injury includes offence classifications such as attempted murder, assault with intent to cause serious harm and assault with injury.
+The largest volume of offences is seen in the assault with injury classification, which includes the offence of assault occasioning actual bodily harm (AOABH).